Nuxis

-Nuxis (/sc/, /it/) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 35 km west of Cagliari and about 20 km east of Carbonia.
+Nuxis (/sc/, /it/) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 35 km west of Cagliari and about 20 km east of Carbonia.
+It has 1,382 inhabitants.

-Nuxis borders the following municipalities: Assemini, Narcao, Santadi, Siliqua, Villaperuccio.
+Nuxis borders the municipalities of Assemini, Narcao, Santadi, Siliqua, and Villaperuccio.

 History

 The village was founded around the year 1000 AD, though there is archaeological evidence of a nuragic settlement, and grew out of a farm settlement.
 Nuxis' pastoral settlement was aided by the presence of Benedictine monks in nearby Narcao and Flumentepido.

+Demographics

+As of 2026, the population is 1,382, of which 48.7% are male, and 51.3% are female.
+Minors make up 9.6% of the population, and seniors make up 34.4%.

+Immigration

+As of 2025, immigrants make up 2.9% of the total population.
+The 5 largest foreign countries of birth are Morocco, Germany, France, Belgium, and Nigeria.

 Main sights

 The small church, of area less than 100 m2, of Sant'Elia di Tattinu, located approximately 250 m south of the village is an example of Byzantine architecture in Sardinia.